SynergyAddons/synergy-addons/README.md

 Credit goes to Rishi P, and Evan G.

 ## Installation
+#IF USING GITHUB DESKTOP
 1. `git clone git@github.com:gubareve/synergy-addons.git`

+#IF USING GITHUB ONLINE
+1. Download file as zip, extract file.

 2. In the address bar on a new tab, type **chrome://extensions** to open the Extensions page.
 Select the **Developer mode** check box to enable loading extensions from a folder.